klb1963/Programming-Exercise-Book/backend_course/lesson_06_JDBC&Hibernate/resources/plan.md

 3. Connect the PostgreSQL DBMS driver to pom.xml - this is the Maven configuration file, add a dependency.

-4. Create the cars_db database, add cars to it using BeeKeeper Studio.
+4. Create the cars_db database, add carNews to it using BeeKeeper Studio.
    We check the query for adding a car to the table:
    INSERT INTO car (brand, price, year) VALUES ('%s', '%s', %d;